redis/redis-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 6.0.0

 Deauthenticate and close the client.
-The client resources will not be be immediately freed, but will be cleaned up in a background job.
+The client resources will not be immediately freed, but will be cleaned up in a background job.
 This is the recommended way to deauthenticate a client since most clients can't handle users becoming deauthenticated.
 Returns `REDISMODULE_ERR` when the